Ekman/aws-ring-http-signer/README.md

 [![Build Status](https://travis-ci.org/Ekman/aws-ring-http-signer.svg?branch=master)](https://travis-ci.org/Ekman/aws-ring-http-signer)
 [![Coverage Status](https://coveralls.io/repos/github/Ekman/aws-ring-http-signer/badge.svg)](https://coveralls.io/github/Ekman/aws-ring-http-signer)

+**[RingPHP](https://github.com/guzzle/RingPHP) has been discontinued but this package will be supported for now.
+Eventually, we will discontinue this package as well.**

-Sign Ring HTTP requests with AWS credentials.
-Can be used if you have a hosted Elasticsearch domain on AWS and want to configure permissions and roles on it.
-In order to AWS to know who/what is making the request it needs to be signed.
-The [Elasticsearch PHP package](https://github.com/elastic/elasticsearch-php) is using [Ring HTTP](https://github.com/guzzle/RingPHP) as its underlying HTTP transport.
-Using this package, you can sign each Ring HTTP request with the AWS credentials it needs.
+In order for AWS to know who/what is making the request it needs to be signed.
+Using this package, you can sign [RingPHP](https://ringphp.readthedocs.io/en/latest/) requests with AWS credentials.

-**This package works with any Ring HTTP request and is not in any way tied to Elasticsearch**.
+**Do you want to use this with your Elasticsearch instance hosted on AWS?
+See the [Usage with Elasticsearch](#usage-with-elasticsearch) section below.**

-## Installation
+## Usage

 Install with [Composer](https://getcomposer.org):